CipherTheDev/GeoScanner/README.md

 ## This project will soon have it's own method  of tracking people

-This means that professionals will be able to perform easier methods of tracking phones, laptops and etc.
+This means that professionals will be able to perform easier methods of tracking phones, laptops and related BYOD  devices.

-[Constantly updated to a better version]
+[!Constantly updated to a better version]
 ------------------------------------------------------------------------------------------------------------------------------------------
 The following project is being updated constantly to allow cyber security consultants to easily use the API without the requirement of purchasing the Version 2.